 Outside of academic work, I spend a great deal of time at WHRB, mainly broadcasting classical music and punk.
 I play piano and have picked up a smattering of violin, viola da gamba, and organ over the years, though I'm still a terrible singer.
 On the professional side of things, I have most recently interned in the office of the immediate past Attorney General of Virginia.

-After immigrating to the United States at the age of five, I lived for some years near the Twin Cities in the greatest state in the Union.
-My permanent address is now in Northern Virginia.
-In my spare time, I like to read, play the piano, watch whodunits, and make Chinese food and pasta.
+After immigrating to the United States from China at the age of five, I lived for some years near the Twin Cities (in the greatest state in the Union) before moving to Northern Virginia.
+I enjoy listening to opera, reading mysteries, biking around town, and cooking.